 Presentations

 * Tchetgen, P. (2020).
 Designing transformational learning to prepare social justice leaders.
-Mini-Research Symposium, PLI
+Mini-Research Symposium, PLI.
+Berkeley, CA.

 * Mahiri J., Tchetgen, P. (2018) Embodying Literacy – Rhythms of Learning through Digital Drum Talk.
 Graduate Course in International Multicultural Education.
 University of San Francisco.